microsoft/pxt/docs/blog/arcade/tilecode.md

 **Posted on August 10, 2020 by Thomas Ball and Stefania Druga**

-[TileCode](https://microsoft.github.io/tilecode) is a novel game creation app that allows you to design, code, and play video games directly on low-cost [MakeCode Arcade gaming handhelds](https://arcade.makecode.com/hardware), as well as in the web browser.
+[TileCode](https://microsoft.github.io/tilecode) is a game creation app that allows you to design, code, and play video games directly on low-cost [Microsoft MakeCode Arcade gaming handhelds](https://arcade.makecode.com/hardware), as well as in the web browser.

 ### From Board Games to Retro Video Games

 We draw inspiration from board games with pieces that can move from one square of the board to a nearby square.
 Board games like checkers (also known as draughts) have been played for thousands of years of human history.
-These games are **affordable**, and their rules are generally **simple** to understand, but the game play can be very **involving and rewarding**.
-Over time, new games have been created by **modifying** the game rules of existing board games.
+These games are affordable, and their rules are generally simple to understand, but the game play can be very involving and rewarding.
+Over time, new games have been created by modifying the game rules of existing board games.

 ![board games](/static/blog/arcade/tilecode/boardGames.GIF)

-In contrast, video games have been with us for just over half a century and constitute a multi-billion-dollar industry with billions of users.
-Handheld gaming devices, such as shown below, are primarily devices of consumption, which also is the case for game consoles.
-Game production generally requires the use of separate compute, contributing to a digital divide.
+In contrast, video games have been with us for just over half a century, yet constitute a multi-billion-dollar industry with billions of users.
+Handheld gaming devices, such as shown below, as well as game consoles are primarily devices of consumption.
+Game production generally requires the use of a different computer, contributing to a digital divide that needlessly separates producers and consumers.

 ![TileCode screens](/static/blog/arcade/tilecode/handhels.GIF)

 ### TileCode Vision

 TileCode aims to enable children to be creators of video games and not just consumers.
-TileCode leverages the concepts of board games (squares, pieces that move, and rules about legal moves) to introduce computational concepts through the medium of video games.
+TileCode leverages the concepts of board games (a board is a grid of squares, board pieces move from square to square, and game rules define the permitted moves) to introduce computational concepts through the medium of video games.
 Users start with a *low floor* as they are able to simply play a game and change one rule or elements of the game world.
 Once familiar with the application, players are provided with *wide walls* for creating different types of games.
 Ultimately, TileCode presents opportunities for *high ceiling* learning activities allowing users to implement more challenging games.

 TileCode enables the process of game creation to take place on gaming handhelds themselves, rather than tablets/laptops/desktops, using just the **four-way direction pad** and the **A and B buttons** common to most handhelds, as shown above.
 With TileCode, we’ve already created a variety of retro video games, including Snake, Bejeweled, Pac-Man, Boulder Dash, and Sokoban.